myfrom/Notifier/README.md

   </ul>
 </details>

+They are also exported as an array from notifier module (`elementsToImport`).

 ### Helper styles

-Notifer relies on a few styles applied to paper-button in paper-toast.
-Those styles are not mandatory but enxure there are no weird bugs such as text overlapping with button, etc.
+Notifier relies on a few styles applied to paper-button in paper-toast.
+Those styles are not mandatory but ensure there are no weird bugs such as text overlapping with button, etc.

-They're automatically loaded but you can skip that by setting `stylesLoaded` option to `true` (look above).
+They're automatically loaded but you can skip that by setting `stylesLoaded` option to `true`).
+In such case you might want to manually add [styles.css](./styles.css) to your document.